This section looks at the effect of changing the parameter $a$ in the Cartesian equation of the parabola $y^2 = 4 a x$.

 Changing the value of $a$ moves the position of the focus and the directrix, which in turn changes the curve.
 The smaller the value of $a$, the closer the focus and directrix are to the origin.

 All parabolas are the same shape

-An interesting fact about parabolas is that they are all the same shape.
+An interesting fact about parabolas is that they are all similar (ie the same shape).
 Making $a$ smaller makes the entire parabola smaller, but doesn't change its shape.
-This is similar to certain other curves, for example all circles are the same shape - changing the radius makes a different sized circle, but doesn't change its shape.
+Other curves have the same property, for example all circles are the same shape - changing the radius makes a different sized circle, but doesn't change its shape.